benklassen77/benklassen77.github.io/materials/cive265.md

 There are 2 methods to determine the fatigue-life = the S-N Curve and the fracture methods approaches.

+### Miner's Sum

+$$ Total Damage = \sum{\frac{n_i}{N_i}}\tag{Miner's Sum}$$

+- predicts fatigue life under variable amplitude loading conditions

+- $n_i$ is the number of cycles in given stress range
+  - Counted using reservoir, rainflow, and range-mean methods
+- $N_i$ is the number of cycles that would cause failure at that stress range
+  - Found with [S-N](#sn-approach) or with [Fracture Mechanics](#fracture-mechanics-approach)

+> D is normally assumed to be zero.

+S-N pros and cons

+Pros: simple, considers crack initiation and propagation

+Cons: gives no information about crack size or growth rate, and thus cannot be used when a crack is detected

 ### SN Approach

 - graph log($\Delta|sigma$) vs. log(N)